 In line with their quick and easy offering, the fees at Penfold are completely transparent and involve only one, low-cost annual management fee of 0.75% for their standard plans or sustainable plan.
 However, for pension pots that are over £100,000, this annual fee is reduced to 0.4%.

 If you want to take up their Shariah plan then this annual fee will increase to 0.88% or 0.53% for any amount over £100,000.

 This is fairly comparable to providers like PensionBee whose low-cost charges range from 0.5% to 0.95% depending on the plan you choose.
 Penfold are also parallel to some of the big, low cost providers available, with platforms like AJ Bell charging 0.25% (maximum of £10 per month) for their management fee and 0.25% funds custody charge, and Hargreaves Lansdown with an annual funds charge of 0.45% on the first £250,000 and only 0.25% on anything after that plus 0.45% shares charge.
 The difference is the ease with which you can manage your pension with Penfold.

 Guide to Opening an Account

-Penfold state that opening an account takes about five minutes and we were pleased that this wasn’t just hot air.
-Their onboarding process really was slick and quick and once we had provided them with details such as National Insurance Number, citizenship, and employment status we were ready to make contributions and pick the investment plan to match our risk profile.
-There is no minimum investment amount and you can stop, or pause your contributions at any time in line with the changing circumstances of your self-employed status.
+Penfold state that opening an account takes about five minutes and I was pleased that this wasn’t just hot air.
+Their onboarding process really was slick and quick and once I had provided them with details such as National Insurance Number, citizenship, and employment status I was ready to make contributions and pick the investment plan to match my risk profile.
+There is no minimum investment amount and you can stop, or pause your contributions at any time in line with the changing circumstances of your self-employed status

 Guide to Transferring Your Pensions to Penfold